kateuj/coffee_cram/README.md

 # Coffee Cram

-This is my Milestone 2 project, which I have designed to display my own illustration work as an online portfolio.
+For my Milestone 2 project I have created a barista simulation game in javascript.
+The game randomly generates a drink name for the user to then select the correct ingredients to create that particular drink.
-To keep it concise, I have chosen a selection of my most recent work and displayed in a clear manner for prospective clients and collaborators to get a feel for my artistic style and contact me if desired.
-Due to a lot of people using mobile devices more, especially on the go, I have used the 'mobile first' design technique and made sure the site is fully responsive.
+I wanted to create something fun that could potentially be used as a tool for users to brush up on their coffee drink knowledge, perhaps even during a training setting as an ice-breaker exercise.
+As in my previous project, I have proceeding with the mobile first' design technique to ensure my game can be accessed on the go on mobiles and tablets, not just on laptops and computers, so the site is fully responsive.

 ![Screen mock-ups of Coffee Cram website](assets/readme-images/)